How do I apply for merit-based scholarships?

 When will I be notified if I receive a scholarship?

-Merit-based scholarships from the College of Engineering and departments are sent via email in the last week of March or the first week of April.
+Merit-based scholarships from The Grainger College of Engineering and departments are sent via email in the last week of March or the first week of April.
 A few scholarship offers will be made via email in mid-January (for Early Admitted students).
 Need-based scholarship offers are sent Mid-March through April.

 Can I know if I have a chance at getting a merit-based scholarship before mid-February?